CancerCare Manitoba, University of Manitoba

 Duration (in years) / Type: 1 year / 1 yr Clinical

-Overview: CancerCare Manitoba is the tertiary referral centre for cancer patients from the provinces of Manitoba, Nunavut, Western Ontario and Saskatchewan in Canada providing cancer care to a population of around 1.5 million.
-Head & Neck Surgical Oncology service at CancerCare Manitoba comprises 2 fellowship trained Head and Neck Surgical oncologists who see over 1200 new patients and 5000 follow up patients every year.
+Overview: CancerCare Manitoba is the tertiary referral center for cancer patients from the provinces of Manitoba, Nunavut, North- Western Ontario and Saskatchewan as well as Nunavut in Canada providing cancer care to a population of around 1.5 million.
+Head & Neck Surgical Oncology service at CancerCare Manitoba comprises 3 fellowship trained Head and Neck Surgical oncologists who see over 1200 new patients and 5000 follow up patients every year.
 About 425 proven cancer cases receive multi-disciplinary treatment every year based on the recommendations at weekly head and neck disease site group case conferences.
-Being a part of a University Hospital enables access to other services like reconstructive surgery, neurosurgery, thoracic surgery, vascular surgery and rehabilitation services to name a few at any time.
-Manitoba Institute of Cell Biology is housed in the same premises, which provides interested fellows an easy access to basic laboratory research facilities.
-CancerCare Manitoba also houses the Manitoba Cancer Registry which is one of the oldest population based registries in the world.
-This makes both clinical and translational possible on a population based cohort.
+Being a part of a University Hospital enables access to other services like reconstructive surgery, neurosurgery, thoracic surgery, vascular surgery and rehabilitation services, to name a few, at any time.
+Research Institute of Hematology and Oncology is housed in the same premises, which provides the interested fellows an easy access to basic laboratory research facilities.
+CancerCare Manitoba also houses the Manitoba Cancer Registry which is one of the oldest population- based registries in the world.
+This makes both clinical and translational possible on a population- based cohort.

 Objectives: At the end of their fellowship, our fellow will have the knowledge and experience to determine stage and treatment options for individual head and neck cancer patients; broad knowledge of other cancer treatment modalities including, but not limited to: radiotherapy, chemotherapy, immunotherapy and endocrine therapy; expertise in the selection of patients for surgical management of head and neck cancer as a component of a multi-disciplinary treatment plan; knowledge of the benefits and risks associated with a multi-disciplinary approach; experience in palliative techniques as they apply to head and neck cancer patients including proper selection of patients, proper performance of palliative surgical procedures and knowledge of non-surgical palliative treatments and finally a clear understanding of tumor biology, carcinogenesis, epidemiology, tumor markers and tumor pathology.